-Dan E. Parfitt - Davis CA, Joseph Maranto - Bakersfield CA, Craig E. Kallsen - Bakersfield CA,
+Dan E. Parfitt - Davis CA, US Joseph Maranto - Bakersfield CA, US Craig E. Kallsen - Bakersfield CA, US

 Assignee: